-Historically, constructed water bodies have not performed well and suffered from a range of issues including weed ingress, sediment build-up, poor water quality, stratification, high turbidity, algal blooms, poor hydraulic performance and aesthetic issues.
+Historically, constructed water bodies have not performed well and suffered from a range of issues including weed ingress, sediment build-up, poor water quality, stratification, high turbidity, algal blooms, poor hydraulic performance and aesthetic issues resulting in a significant maintenance burden on Council.
 Any use of a constructed lake within a stormwater system will need strong justification and must be designed based on the Waterbody Management Guideline developed by Water By Design.

 Constructed lake systems within urban developments are usually designed for amenity or recreational purposes.
-This contrasts with wetland systems, which are typically designed primarily for stormwater management.
-Constructed lakes have specific management needs as they hold open water which is sensitive to external pressures such as changes in landuse, water quality inflows, weed ingress, and loss of connectivity of adjacent water bodies.
+This contrasts with wetland systems, which are typically designed primarily for stormwater quality management.
+Constructed lakes have specific management needs as they hold open water which is sensitive to external pressures such as changes in land\use, water-quality\of water inflows, weed ingress, and loss of connectivity of adjacent water bodies.
 However, the likelihood of algal blooms can be minimised by appropriate design and management of the water body.

 The design of constructed lakes needs to consider their complex behaviour.
 In particular, the design needs to consider the alternate states that lakes can operate under depending on a number of influences and stressors.
-The designer must also be aware that constructed lakes are community assets and issues such as pest and weed control and integration into the overall landscape design must be considered at the concept design and planning stage.
+The designer must also be aware that constructed lakes are community assets and issues such as public safety, pest and weed control and integration into the overall landscape design must be considered at the concept design and planning stage, concept-detailed design and construction.